-• In-Progress Review: Travel costs for the PI to present project information or disseminate project results at the annual DOD ERP IPR meeting starting in year 2 and throughout the remaining period of performance.
-Annual costs associated with travel to this meeting must be included in the budget.
-For planning purposes, it should be assumed that the meeting will be held in the National Capital Area.
+• Travel costs for the PI to present project information or disseminate project results at one DOD-sponsored meeting (e.g., Military Health System Research Symposium) during the period of performance in Year 2 or beyond should be requested.
+For planning purposes, it should be assumed that the meeting will be held in the Central Florida region.
 These travel costs are in addition to those allowed for annual scientific/technical meetings.

-May be requested for (not all-inclusive):
+May be requested for (not all inclusive):